jainsneha23/angular-grid/README.md

 Pure angular grid

-OPtions available :
+Options available :

-Auto-initialise columns
 Define columns
 Sorting
 Filtering

+Next target : Auto initialisation of columns and paging.

 And lot more to come..